box/developer.box.com/content/pages/platform/box-glossary.md

 ---
+centered: true
-rank: 1
+rank: 8
+alias_paths:
+  - /getting-started/box-glossary/
 ---

 # Box Platform glossary

 This glossary includes terms and definitions used in Box Platform.
+If you need to find out what a term means, this is your one stop page.

 <!-- markdownlint-disable line-length -->